 Habitat protection has provided the Council with a lasting legacy which supports the species and ecosystems injured by the spill.
 These efforts include both small and large parcels and helps prevent additional injury to species due to loss of habitat.
 The Council accomplishes this by providing funds to government agencies to acquire title or conservation easements on land important for the restoration of resources injured by the spill.
 The majority of spending in this area is attributed to the actual cost to identify and acquire habitat.
 Other expenses in this area include staff support, due diligence costs, NEPA reviews, habitat purchase negotiation support, and data management.
-These costs overlap with Administration, Scientific Management, and Public Information, below.
+These costs overlap with Scientific Management, Public Information, and Administration, below.

 Habitat Protection costs are expended through the Habitat Investment Sub-Account of the Investment Trust Fund.
-In late 2002, a Koniag Sub-Account was created to provide payments for a conservation easement on Koniag, Inc. lands.
-Those payments ended in February 2014 and the Konaig Sub-Account funds were returned to the Habitat Sub-Account.
+Additionally, the Koniag Sub-Account is contractually obligated at this time for a conservation easement on Koniag, Inc. lands.

-Administration, Science Management, and Public Information
+Science Management, Public Information and Administration

-This component of the budget includes annual program implementation, development, and management of the Council's habitat, work plan and science programs.
-It includes scientific oversight of research, monitoring and restoration projects, project planning and management, data management, scientific meetings and symposiums.
+This component of the budget includes annual program implementation, development, and management of the Council's habitat, work plans and science programs.
+It also includes scientific oversight of research, monitoring and restoration projects, project planning and management, data management, scientific meetings and symposiums.